United Nations Fact Finding Mission on the Gaza Conflict: Civilian targeting allegations

-Al-Maqadmah mosque incident
+Ibrahim al-Maqadma Mosque missile strike

-The report stated that the strike on the al-Maqadmah mosque on the outskirts of Jabilyah occurred when between 200 and 300 men and women attended for their evening prayer, with 15 people being killed and 40 wounded as a result of the attack.
+The report stated that the January 3, 2009 strike on the al-Maqadmah mosque on the outskirts of Jabilyah occurred when between 200 and 300 men and women attended for their evening prayer, with 15 people being killed and 40 wounded as a result of the attack.
 The Mission has established that the Israeli armed forces fired a missile that struck near the doorway of the mosque.
 The Mission found that the mosque was damaged and lodged in its interior walls with "small metal cubes", several of which were retrieved by the Mission when it inspected the site.
 The Mission concluded that the mosque had been hit by an air-to-ground missile fitted with a shrapnel fragmentation sleeve, fired from an aircraft.
 The Mission based its findings on investigation of the site, photographs and interviewing witnesses.
 The Mission found no indications that the mosque was used to launch rockets, store munitions or shelter combatants.
 The Mission also found that no other damage was done in the area at the time, making the attack an isolated incident.
 The Mission concluded that the Israelis intentionally bombed the mosque.
 Judge Goldstone said: "Assuming that weapons were stored in the mosque, it would not be a war crime to bomb it at night...
 It would be a war crime to bomb it during the day when 350 people are praying."
 He further added that there is no other possible interpretation for what could have occurred other than a deliberate targeting of civilians.
 The report also reproduces a statement from the Israeli government concerning the attack, where the Israeli government both denies that the mosque was attacked and states that the casualties of the attack were Hamas operatives.
 The report says that the position of the Israeli government contains "apparent contradictions" and is "unsatisfactory" and "demonstrably false".

-Zeitoun incident
+Zeitoun killings

-According to interviews with family members, neighbors, Palestinian Red Crescent personnel, submissions from various NGOs and visits to the site, the extended al-Samouni family gathered together in one house after the fighting in the area was over, ordered there by Israeli soldiers patrolling their Gaza neighborhood of Zeytoun as part of the ground phase of the Gaza War; when five men stepped out of the house to collect firewood, a missile struck them, fired, possibly, from an Apache helicopter; several more missiles followed, this time aimed directly at the house.
+According to interviews with family members, neighbors, Palestinian Red Crescent personnel, submissions from various NGOs and visits to the site, the extended al-Samouni family gathered together in one house after the fighting in the area was over, ordered there by Israeli soldiers patrolling their Gaza neighborhood of Zeitoun as part of the ground phase of the Gaza War; when five men stepped out of the house to collect firewood, a missile struck them, fired, possibly, from an Apache helicopter; several more missiles followed, this time aimed directly at the house.
 In all, 21 family members were killed, including women and children.
 When the surviving al-Samounis attempted to leave and make their way to Gaza City, they were told by an Israeli soldier to return to the house.
 In April 2011, Goldstone wrote that the shelling of the home was apparently the consequence of an Israeli commander's erroneous interpretation of a drone image.